Services

 Kubernetes Consulting Services for US & EU Engineering Teams

 Senior platform engineers who run EKS, GKE, AKS, and bare-metal clusters in production for a living — not a slide deck.
 We design cluster topology, build internal developer platforms, write the GitOps pipeline, harden security to CIS Benchmark, cut cloud bills by 30–45% with FinOps, and stand on-call with your team through the first three releases.
-Dedicated platform teams from 12,000 EUR/month.
-Migration and upgrade sprints from 35,000 EUR fixed.
+Fixed-scope, all-in USD pricing: a Kubernetes audit from $700, a turnkey platform from $1,800, managed Kubernetes from $1,100/month, or a dedicated platform engineer from $100/hour.
+IP transferred on day one, no recruitment markup, no tool surcharges.

 What we deliver in a Kubernetes engagement